jeffrey818/Photo-Competition-Web-App/README.md

 # Photo Competition Web Application

-The project is a Photo Competition Web Application.
+The project is a Photo Competition Web Application, and I built this as my university capstone project.
-The project was a university course project.

 # Getting Started with Create React App